 To speak like a native Polish speaker, there are certain must-know Polish phrases and expressions that will help you navigate your way through a conversation.

 The best place to start, of course, is with “hello”!
-There are many common greetings in Polish to choose from, the most popular of which include the famously hard to articulate Cześć! (“Hello!”) and the slightly easier to pronounce Witaj!, or “Hi!”
-Both should be reserved for informal, casual conversations between friends or young people, who can often be heard using the slang Hej!”, borrowed from the English “Hey!”, or its diminutive, more playful form *Hejka!.
+There are many common greetings in Polish to choose from, the most popular of which include the famously hard to articulate Cześć! (“Hello!”).
+This greeting is reserved for informal, casual conversations between friends or young people, who can often also be heard using the slang Hej!”, borrowed from the English “Hey!”, or its diminutive, more playful form *Hejka!.

 For more polite greetings, dzień dobry (“good day”) is great if it’s morning or afternoon.
 Past 6pm, you’d want to use dobry wieczór (“good evening”).
 For the most formal of hellos, you can go with Witam pana! (literally “Hello, Gentlemen!”) or Witam panią! (“Hello, ladies!”).

-As you learn Polish, you’ll get familiar with basic Polish phrases like Jak się masz? (“How are you?”), to which a classic response is Dobrze, dziękuję!
+As you learn Polish, you’ll get familiar with basic Polish phrases like Jak się masz? (“How are you?”) or Co słychać? (“How’s it going?”), to which a classic response is Dobrze, dziękuję!
 A ty? (“Good, thanks, and you?”).
-If you’re looking for or a shortened, more youthfully slang-oriented way to ask the same question, Siema? or Siemanko? are popular, too.
 If you’re meeting someone for the first time, you’ll want to talk about who you are and perhaps where you’re from.
-To introduce yourself with your first name in Polish, you can say Mam na imię X (“My name is X”).
+To introduce yourself with your first name in Polish, you can say Mam na imię X (“My name is X”) or Jestem X (“I’m X”).
 To find out other people’s first names, you can ask Jak masz na imię? (“What is your name?”) in a more familiar context and Jak ma pan(i) na imię? if you want to be more formal.

 The way to say where you come from in Polish is Jestem z X (“I am from X”), and to ask where someone is from, you can say Skąd jesteś? (“Where are you from?”).